poppy-project/pypot/doc/intro.rst

 On Windows and Mac, it will be necessary to download and install a FTDI (VCP) driver to run the USB2Dynamixel, you can find it `here <http://www.ftdichip.com/Drivers/VCP.htm>`__.
 Linux distributions should already come with an appropriate driver.
 The USB2AX device should not require a driver installation under MAC or Linux, it should already exist.
 For Windows XP, it should automatically install the correct driver.

-On the side of the USB2Dynamixel there is a switch.
+.. note:: On the side of the USB2Dynamixel there is a switch.
 This is used to select the bus you wish to communicate on.
 This means that you cannot control two different bus protocols at the same time.

 At this point you should have a PyPot ready to be used!
 In the extremely unlikely case where anything went wrong during the installation, please refer to the :doc:`Known Issues </knownissues>`.